 3. Visit the National Museum Cardiff

-Next, we went to National Museum Cardiff, Cardiff’s art and history museum.
+After lunch, we visited the National Museum Cardiff, Cardiff’s art and history museum.

 The art galleries have some of the best pieces of Impressionist art, which is my favorite, and influential Welsh works, as well as collections of notable paintings, drawings, sculptures, and ceramics.